Why Message Passing Is Not Enough: The Case for Sheaves

 Sheaf message passing:

-- Diagonal: elementwise rescaling — captures which features to emphasise
+- Diagonal: elementwise rescaling — captures which stalk coordinates to emphasise.

-- Orthogonal: rotation in feature space — preserves norm, changes direction
+- Orthogonal: rotations and reflections in feature space — preserves norm, changes direction.

 The Mathematical Object: A Cellular Sheaf